ntls-io/notes/src/choices.md

   Looking at <https://github.com/ntls-io/ntls-sgx-service>,
   the password hashing algorithm used is __Argon2id__, which is the default (of the 3 variants) provided by [argon2 crate].
-  See the OWASP [Password Storage Cheat Sheet] for what makes this is good choice.
+  See the OWASP [Password Storage Cheat Sheet] for what makes this a good choice.

 - Data hashing